 - Mango or Pineapple.
 You can use one of these two or a mix of both with excellent results.
 Pineapple is the most effective at hiding the taste of greens in smoothies, especially stronger greens like kale.

 - Peanut Butter or Almond Butter.
-To give a smoothie staying power and make it taste satisfying, I always add 1 to 2 tablespoons of nut butter.
+To give a smoothie staying power and make it taste satisfying.

 - Liquid.
-I most often use unsweetened almond milk as the liquid base for my smoothies.
-It’s low-calorie and its neutral flavor makes it ideal for smoothies of all varieties.
-Dairy milk, other non-dairy milks (like coconut milk or oat milk), and even coconut water (your smoothie won’t be as creamy) will work.
+I most often use unsweetened almond milk as the liquid base for my smoothies, but dairy milk, other non-dairy milks (like coconut milk or oat milk), and even coconut water will work.

 - Optional Mix–Ins.
 Keyword: optional.
 You can add “bonus” ingredients like protein powder, chia seeds, hemp hearts, or flaxseed if you like; or keep things simple and enjoy your smoothie as-is.